Shovon96/event-management/questions_and_answers.md

 #### Answer: C: `3`

-<i>Write your explanation here</i>
-At fast count =0.And nums have four value.
+<i>At fast count =0.And nums have four value.
 When the loop runs through the array then the value of count one by one increements.
 But the increements are up in the condition, so last value not encrement.
-That's why the ans is "C".
+That's why the ans is "C".</i>

 </p>
 </details>